tee8z/nostr-mempool-alerts/README.md

 Plan to have a public one people can use

+* Future plans:
-* Future plan to add a utxo movement tracking option (this one is trickier as the data to determine is user specific)
+   * add a utxo movement tracking option (this one is trickier as the data to determine is user specific)
+   * add ability to send over a nostr relays specified by the user